 Have you hugged your registered dietitian today?

-March is National Nutrition Month and every year there is one day during this special month that is dedicated to recognizing registered dietitians (RD).
+March is National Nutrition Month and every year there is one day during this special month dedicated to recognizing registered dietitians.

-March 9, 2011 is National Registered Dietitian Day, and the 4th annual, thanks to the American Dietetic Association.
+Registered Dietitian Nutritionist Day is celebrated on the second Wednesday in March, thanks to the American Dietetic Association.